Induction and Skolemization in saturation theorem proving: Preliminary Definitions

 \subsection{Formulas, theories, and clauses}

 We work in a setting of classical single-sorted first-order logic with equality.
 That is, besides the usual logical symbols we have a logical binary predicate symbol \(=\) denoting equality.
 In the context of automated theorem proving it is common to work in a many-sorted setting, but in order to keep the presentation simple we only use one sort.
 All our definitions and results easily generalize to the many-sorted case.
 A first-order language \(L\) is a countable set of function symbols and predicate symbols with their respective arities.
 Let \(\sigma\) be a (function or predicate) symbol, then we write \(\sigma/n\) to denote that \(\sigma\) has arity \(n \in \mathbb{N}\).
-By \(\mathcal{G}(L)\) we denote the set of ground terms of the language \(L\) and \(\mathcal{F}(L)\) denotes the set of \(L\) formulas.
+Terms are constructed from function symbols and variables.
+Formulas are constructed as usual from atomic formulas, the connectives \(\neg\), \(\vee\), \(\wedge\), \(\rightarrow\), and the quantifiers \(\exists\) and \(\forall\).
+In order to save some parentheses we assume the following order of precedence for the propositional connectives: \(\neg\), \(\vee\), \(\wedge\), \(\rightarrow\).
+By \(\mathcal{F}(L)\) we denote the set of \(L\) formulas.
 The notions of bound variables and free variables are defined as usual.
 By \(\FV(\varphi)\) we denote the set of free variables of a formula \(\varphi\).
 A formula that has no free variables is called a sentence.
-By \(\exists!y \varphi(\vec{x}, y)\) we abbreviate the formula
+By \(\ExistsExOne{y}{\varphi(\vec{x}, y)}\) we abbreviate the formula